 - Limit the IP ranges that can manage network infrastructure

 Do your clients need direct access to switches or firewalls?
 How about the IP phone subnet?
 For nearly every partner I talk to the answer is a clear ‘no’.

 Most network devices allow you to select management IPs or apply access control lists (ACLs) to services such as SNMP and SSH.
 Use this feature to restrict access to a couple of management servers you have on site.

 This is especially important for perimeter devices.
 If you’ve enabled SSH access to a client’s firewall from the outside it’s critical that access is locked down.
 Be careful not to lock yourself out though.

 - Use SNMPv3 throughout the network

 SNMP has gone through a few iterations over the years.
-SNMPv2c, the most commonly used version, has been around for decades with little changes.
+SNMPv2c, the most commonly used version, has been around for decades with little change.
 SNMPv3 is a great option for those looking to manage devices over SNMP while adding some security and encryption to that management.

-Using SNMPv3 instead of v2c over public networks is obvious, but security conscious service providers have increasingly been using SNMPv3 within private networks as well.
+Using SNMPv3 instead of v2c over public networks is obvious, but security-conscious service providers have increasingly been using SNMPv3 within private networks as well.
 That’s because v3 reduces the amount of management data traversing the network in clear text—in case someone is listening in who shouldn’t be.